samresume/Preprocessed-SWANSF/README.md

 <img src="Sampling.svg" width="600" alt="Preprocessing Pipeline" title="Preprocessing Pipeline">

-In each partition, data and labels are kept separate to maintain clarity and organization.<br/>
+For each partition, data and labels are kept separate to maintain clarity and organization.<br/>

 ### Setup
 Ensure you have `pickle` and `numpy` packages installed in your environment.
 Use the Python code below to load the data into an array: